Set up the Order Entry Steps

 - Customer Listing Detail: The information displayed to the staff.
 Type the '@' symbol in the box and select the necessary information.

-When you are done, click on the Add button to add this new action.
+When you are done, click on the Add button to add this new step.

-The new action should now show up in the table view of the Wizard Actions section.
+The new step should now show up in the table view of the Wizard Actions section.

 Set up the Edit Order Line Items